Cosmian/mse-cli/documentation/docs/home/getting_started.md

     Visit [mse-app-examples](https://github.com/Cosmian/mse-app-examples) to find MSE application examples.

-## Test your app, your docker and your msehome configuration
+## Test your app, your docker and your mse home configuration

 !!! info User